thecsw/rjokes/README.md

 token = 'YOUR TELEGRAM API KEY'
 ```

-So what will you need to do now is to get you Reddit API details from [here](https://reddit.com) and your Telegram API token from [BotFather](https://telegram.me/botfather)
+So what will you need to do now is to get your Reddit API details from [here](https://reddit.com) and your Telegram API token from [BotFather](https://telegram.me/botfather)

 After filling out the keys, save and exit.